AdityaGaur7/OCTANET/README.md

 # OCTANET
-# octanet all three task at one place
+# all three task at one place